 The State of Nebraska, Department of Economic Development, will soon be accepting applications from Nebraska municipalities for grants to support the development of civic centers and community centers.
 A municipality seeking a grant should complete the enclosed brief preliminary application form and return it to the Department no earlier than February 14 but no later than February 28, 2014.
 This is the first step in a two-part grant application process.
 After February 28, the Department will seek more detailed information on eligible grant requests.

-Legislation passed in 2011 created the Civic and Community Center Financing Fund.
+Legislation passed in 2013 amended the Civic and Community Center Financing Fund.
 The Fund’s purpose is to support the development of civic and community centers throughout Nebraska and to support projects that foster maintenance or growth of communities.

-The fund may be used for the construction of new civic centers or the renovation or expansion of existing civic or community centers, which may include the conversion, rehabilitation, or reuse of historic buildings.
-The fund may not be used for planning, programming, marketing, or advertising.
+The fund may be used for the construction of new civic and recreation centers or the renovation or expansion of existing civic, community, and recreation centers, which may include the conversion, rehabilitation, or reuse of historic buildings.
+The fund may also be used for preliminary planning related to the development or rehabilitation of eligible projects.
 The definitions of eligible projects are:

 Most Nebraska municipalities are eligible and may apply for a grant in competition with other municipalities.
 Not eligible is the City of Omaha, the City of Lincoln, the City of Ralston, or other municipality that has received funding under the Convention Center Facility Financing Assistance Act or the Sports Arena Facility Financial Assistance Act.
 A municipality will own and operate the center, directly or under contract, for which a grant is sought.

 No grant should amount to more than 50 percent of the total cost of construction, renovation, or expansion.
-The minimum amount for a grant request is $10,000.
-The maximum amount, determined by the population (2010 Census) of a municipality, is:
+The minimum amount for a non-planning grant request is $10,000.
+The maximum amount for a non-planning grant, determined by the population (2010 Census) of a municipality, is:

 - Application Guidelines .doc